dbelliss/python-sc2/README.md

+# To Disable the Viewer
+Go to /usr/local/lib/python3.6/dist-packages/sc2-0.8.0-py3.6.egg/sc2
+and then comment out these lines in main.py:  42-44,  54-60

 # A StarCraft II API Client for Python 3

 An easy-to-use library for writing StarCraft II AI Bots in Python 3.
 The ultimate goal is simplicity and ease of use, while still preserving all functionality.
 A simple worker rush bot takes no more than twenty lines of code, not two hundred.
 However, this library intends to provide both high and low level abstractions.